 After harvest, the Dubinskys run over their heavy straw residues with either a Case IH PTX600 chisel plow or a heavy tandem disk harrow.

 "We'll go over the ground two or three times.
-We want to see the soil surface almost black going into winter so that heavy clay will warm brothers' older IH tractors including a pair of 5088s and a 5288.
+We want to see the soil surface almost black going into winter so that heavy clay will warm up faster in the spring," Ron says.